Macrometacorp/docs/docs/photoniq/fingerprinting/get-started-fingerprinting.md

 <TabItem value="button click" label="Activate on button click">

-With this script, Javascript loading occurs at page load time, and triggers a button to create a function.
+With this script, when Javascript loading occurs at page load time, it creates a function tied to a button.
 Clicking this button makes a call to the fingerprint server, which returns the `visitorId` in the response header (x-photoniq-vid) and the JSON body’s response (visitorId).

 ```html
 <html>